 Fujiko has a streak of this as well.

 Love Letter Lunacy: Kaoru gets one in episode 18...from a girl.
-She's upset, because she Likes Older Women.
+She's upset, both because she Likes Older Women and because, even if she normally chases women, she still wants to be asked out by a guy.
 Meanwhile she gets a little jealous at the amount of love letters Shiho and Aoi received from boys.

 MacGuffin: Arguably, the prophecy about the girls fighting non-espers since none of it gets addressed in the end.